-- 38. The preamble could start by recalling most relevant provisions of the United Nations Charter and the UNESCO Constitution, such as 'We the peoples of the United Nations determined to save succeeding generations from the scourge of war, ... to reaffirm faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women and of nations large and small, ... to promote social progress and better standards of life in larger freedom, ... to practise tolerance and live together in peace with one another as good neighbours' ...,1 and, from the Constitution of UNESCO '... since wars begin in the minds of men, it is in the minds of men that the defences of peace must be constructed; ... a peace based exclusively upon the political and economic arrangements of governments would not be a peace which could secure the unanimous, lasting and sincere support of the peoples of the world and [...] peace must therefore be founded if it is not to fail, upon the intellectual and moral solidarity of mankind...'2 - 39.
-It could further refer to the Universal Declaration of Human Rights, inter alia, 'Everyone has the right to life, liberty and security of person', ...
-'Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers' ...
-'Everyone has the right to education ...
+38. The preamble could start by recalling most relevant provisions of the United Nations Charter and the UNESCO

+Constitution, such as "We the peoples of the United Nations determined to save succeeding generations from the scourge of war, ... to reaffirm faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women and of nations large and small, ... to promote social progress and better standards of life in larger freedom, ... to practice tolerance and live together in peace with one another as good neighbours", 1 and, from the Constitution of UNESCO "since wars begin in the minds of men, it is in the minds of men that the defences of peace must be constructed; ... a peace based exclusively upon the political and economic arrangements of Governments would not be a peace which could secure the unanimous, lasting and sincere support of the peoples of the world and ... peace must therefore be founded if it is not to fail, upon the intellectual and moral solidarity of mankind ..."3

+- 39. It could further refer to the Universal Declaration of Human Rights, inter alia, "Everyone has the right to life, liberty and security of person", 6 ...
+"Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers", 7 "Everyone has the right to education ...
 Education shall be directed to the full development of the human personality and to strengthening of respect for human rights and fundamental freedoms.
-It shall promote understanding, tolerance and friendship among all nations, racial or religious groups, and shall further the activities of the United Nations for the maintenance of peace.' - 40.
+It shall promote understanding, tolerance and friendship among all nations, racial or religious groups, and shall further the activities of the United Nations for the maintenance of peace." - 40.
 A reference could be made then to other relevant United Nations international instruments.
 A few other paragraphs of the preamble might refer to the following considerations. - 41.
-According to the Seville Statement on Violence, the wide dissemination of which was decided by the UNESCO General Conference at its twenty-fifth session (1989), it is scientifically incorrect to say that war is genetically programmed into our human nature and 'the same species who invented war is capable of inventing peace'.
+According to the Seville Statement on Violence, the wide dissemination of which was decided by the UNESCO General Conference at its twenty-fifth session (1989), it is scientifically incorrect to say that war is genetically programmed into our human nature and "the same species who invented war is capable of inventing peace". - 42.
+With the end of the cold war, new perspectives have been opened for international peace and security, cooperation and understanding among nations and peoples, and for furthering respect for human rights and democratic principles both in international relations and within nations. - 43.
+Civil peace and security are endangered by the combined impact of various forms of violence and conflict between ethnic, religious, linguistic and other groups, the rise of xenophobia and aggressive nationalism, of fanaticism and fundamentalism of different kinds, of terrorism and organized